 The emblem’s composition is equally noteworthy, combining a simple geometric figure with a complex printed font.
 At first glance, the placement of the text stands out, as it appears to “float” above the dark space.
 The distance from the edges of the letters to the top, bottom, and sides is perfectly even.
 This design choice once again mimics a window frame.
 Additionally, signage with this logo looks very balanced, conveying the company’s meticulous attention to precise measurements.

 Another factor showcasing the brand’s high professionalism is the color.
 It plays a special role by confirming the products’ reliability, durability, and practicality.
-Monochrome is subtle and utilitarian, while the combination of black and white is classic, evoking a sense of elegance, nobility, and refinement.
+Monochrome is subtle and utilitarian, while the combination of black and white is classic, evoking elegance, nobility, and refinement.
 These colors also symbolize stability and calmness.

 1970s – today